Rapper Tekashi 6ix9ine says he gave $20K to family selling flowers on roadside - NewsBreak

 In a video posted to Instagram, the rapper explained that he’d intended to spend the cash at the club, but he didn’t end up going.
 While headed to an airport on his way out of New York, he spotted people selling flowers on the side of the road and decided to give it to them.

 Video shows him handing over a stack of money and hugging a man and woman on the side of the road.
-The pair thanked the rapper and wished him well.More than 100 people who went to the same high school now have brain tumors
+The pair thanked the rapper and wished him well.DON’T MISS: Wanted suspect killed, officer hurt after SWAT swarms truck stop

 Earlier in April, the rapper posted video of himself dropping bundles of cash onto the ground.
 He counted more than $1 million and called himself the “king of New York.”